observablehq/plot/README.md

 * *albers-usa* - a composite Albers conic equal-area projection suitable for the United States
 * *identity* or null (default) - the identity projection for pre-projected geometry

-In addition to these named projections, the **projection** option may be specified as a [D3 projection](https://github.com/d3/d3-geo/blob/main/README.md#projections), or any custom projection that implements [*projection*.stream](https://github.com/d3/d3-geo/blob/main/README.md#projection_stream), or a function that receives a configuration object ({width, height, marginTop, marginRight, marginBottom, marginLeft, ...options}) and returns such a projection.
+In addition to these named projections, the **projection** option may be specified as a [D3 projection](https://github.com/d3/d3-geo/blob/main/README.md#projections), or any custom projection that implements [*projection*.stream](https://github.com/d3/d3-geo/blob/main/README.md#projection_stream), or a function that receives a configuration object ({width, height, ...options}) and returns such a projection.
+In the last case, the width and height represent the frame dimensions minus any insets.

 If the **projection** option is specified as an object, the following additional projection options are supported: